 DESTINATIONS & MAP

-Travel west on Trans Canada Hwy #1 and follow signs to Horseshoe Bay, West Vancouver.
-Take exit #3, staying in the left lane.
-This will bring you down into the Village of Horseshoe Bay.
+Travel west on Trans Canada Hwy #1 following the signs to Horseshoe Bay.
+Take exit #3.
+Stay in the left lane to travel down into the Village of Horseshoe Bay.